-Scroll down for events happening around the dates of the ATF, relevant information to share, accommodation (wanted or available), car-pooling, cab-sharing, etc.
+Scroll down for details on other events that were happening around the dates of the 2011 ATF, relevant information delegates wanted to share, accommodation (that was wanted or was available), car-pooling, cab-sharing, etc.

 Get involved; house a theatre maker!

 There are still Australian Theatre Forum delegates seeking Brisbane billets – can you help?
-If you have a spare room in Brisbane you can offer to an Australian theatre maker for the duration of the Forum (14-16 September), please get in touch with Rebecca – firstname.lastname@example.org.
+If you have a spare room in Brisbane you can offer to an Australian theatre maker for the duration of the Forum (14-16 September), please get in touch.
 It’s a great way to immerse yourself in the ATF atmosphere and get to know another theatre industry professional, as well as helping out a colleague.

 Queensland theatre pre-ATF meeting: 26 August